jayesh3103/Computer-Vision-Mini-Projects/Subway-Surfers-Game/README.md

-# 🕹️ CV_Subway – Hand Gesture Controller for Subway Surfers
+# 🏃‍♂️ Hand-Controlled Subway Surfers

 Control **Subway Surfers** (or any PC game) using just your **hand gestures** via your webcam!